Navigation and service

 Counter-intelligence

-The intelligence officers (agents) who seem to work there, for example, as diplomats or journalists engage in overt or covert information gathering or provide support for intelligence operations.
-Moreover, many intelligence services run operations directly from their headquarters in their home countries.
+Intelligence officers (agents) there work under the guise of being diplomats or journalists and engage in overt or covert information gathering activities or provide support for intelligence operations.
+Moreover, many intelligence services run operations directly from headquarters in their home countries.
+Foreign intelligence services carry out activities in and against Germany using covert and clandestine methods.
+They act on behalf of and under the control of their respective governments.

-The activities of foreign intelligence services directed against Germany cover a wide range of areas.
-Their covert activities to gather information and exert illegitimate influence, to illegally acquire weapons and know-how (called “proliferation”) as well as to conduct sabotage and terrorism represent a considerable challenge to the German domestic intelligence services.
-In addition, the scope for action of foreign intelligence services has significantly expanded because of the development of new technologies and growing digitisation.
+Their governments' political priorities determine the focus of the intelligence services' work.
+Activities can cover various fields: They can include covert activities to gather information and exert illegitimate influence, the illegal acquisition of weapons and technologies (called "proliferation") as well as sabotage and terrorism and represent a considerable challenge to the German domestic intelligence services.
+In addition, the scope for action of foreign intelligence services has expanded significantly due to technological developments and a growing digitisation.

 Fields of action

-Such events enable foreign intelligence services to not only gain valuable information on specific issues, but also to extend their network of contacts, which may be used to gather information without actually recruiting people as sources.
-In the virtual world, social media play a very important role because a large amount of personal data can be collected there, which can in turn be used for operational purposes.
+Nowadays, espionage and influence operations as well as foreign intelligence services' recruitment efforts of human sources take place both in the real world and virtually.
+Methods of obtaining information and establishing contacts in the real world are visits to trade fairs and the attendance of public events, conferences and panel discussions.
+These events provide foreign intelligence services not only valuable information on specific issues, but also the opportunity to extend their network of contacts, which may further used to gather information without officially recruiting sources.
+In the virtual world, social media plays an important role because a large amount of personal data can freely be collected, which in turn can be used for operational purposes.

 Influence and disinformation